Rana0Ahmed/Heart-Failure-Prediction/README.md

 - Oldpeak: oldpeak = ST [Numeric value measured in depression]
 - ST_Slope: the slope of the peak exercise ST segment [Up: upsloping, Flat: - flat, Down: downsloping]
 - HeartDisease: output class [1: heart disease, 0: Normal]

+### This Project includes:

+- Import dependencies.
+- Import Dataset from csv file and take a quick look.
+- Data visualization with Correlation to gain some insights.
+- Data processing on some columns.
+- Feature selection and splitting data into train and test.
+- Modeling using :
+  - Decision Tree to get score around (0.84).
+  - Random Forest to get score around (0.85).
+- Hyperparameter Tuning to optimize Random Forest model using RandomizedSearchCV to get better score around (0.88).